tiagoprn/tiagoprn/README.md

-Linux is one of my core passions, since 1998 when I installed it on my first computer.
+On 1998 I installed Linux on my first computer and it gave me the insight of the endless possibilities that an open source ecosystem could provide.

-On 2009 I made a career shift to web development and could turn entirely to the Linux ecosystem 24/7 (previously I was a MS-DOS / Windows desktop developer with Clipper / Delphi).
+On 2009 I made a career shift to web development and started to code on the Linux ecosystem (previously I was a MS-DOS/Windows desktop developer with Clipper/Delphi).

-Since that big shift I've been focusing on backend development with Python, Django, Flask and infrastructure automation with Ansible.
+Since then I've been focusing on **backend development with Python, Django, Flask and infrastructure automation** using shell scripts, Makefiles, Docker, Ansible and a little bit of Kubernetes.

 ## What is available here